UPPMAX/programming_formalisms_intro/doc/wrf-workflow.md

 Look at file tree for a feeling of modules. <https://github.com/wrf-model/WRF>

-- Interesting directories related to the codes:
+- Interesting directories related to the Fortran codes:
     - dyn_em/
     - phys/